MdMonoar/resume-classifier/README.md

 7. Parameter tuning was done using the GridSearchCV
 8. Best performing model was choosed as the final model.

+### Models Performance:
+To see the models performance details please download the 'resume-classification.ipynb' file.
+Open it with jupyter notebook and check the last cell of 'Model Selection and Training' section.

 ## What the script does?
 1. It uses the model to classify resumes (in .pdf format for now) in a <given_path>
 2. Move the resumes in their respective folders (inside the <given_path> and named as the category) if the folder exist.